sky-write/sky-write.github.io/docs/_posts/2021-12-03-minimum-viable-product.markdown

 3. As a user, I want to send AR messages to friends and family, so that I can communicate with them in a unique way.
 4. As a user, I want to be able to change my notification preferences, so that I don’t receive unwanted notifications.
 5. As a user, I want to receive AR messages from friends and family, so that they can communicate with me in a unique way.

-Sequence Diagram:

-Retrieve all message
-Add a banner
-Retrieve all banners

 ## Response from Client ##
 > In terms of suggestions for evolution - of course we spoke of incorporating Watson Speech to Text - so users can select the type of message they want - and then choose the particular message from the returned options.